caplin/FlexLayout/README.md

 # FlexLayout

-FlexLayout is a layout manager that arranges React components in multiple tab sets, these can be resized and moved.
+FlexLayout is a layout manager that arranges React components in multiple tab sets, tabs can be resized and moved.

 ![FlexLayout Demo Screenshot](/../screenshots/github_images/v0.5/demo1.png?raw=true "FlexLayout Demo Screenshot")